Rod Clements

 Roderick Parry Clements (born 17 November 1947) is a British guitarist, singer-songwriter and multi-instrumentalist.
 He formed the folk-rock band Lindisfarne with Alan Hull in 1970, and wrote "Meet Me on the Corner", a UK Top 5 hit in March 1972, which won Clements an Ivor Novello Award.
 Lindisfarne broke up in 1973 and Clements became a founding member of Jack the Lad, also working with Ralph McTell and Bert Jansch.
 Lindisfarne reformed in 1977 and Clements continued to be part of the line-up until 2003.
 Rod rejoined Lindisfarne in 2015 and is currently touring and performing with the band.

-Career
+Early life

-Clements was an only child, and grew up in a household in which neither parent was especially active musically, though his mother did play the piano.
-His father was a lover of classical music and he encouraged his son to attend concerts.
-Clements attended The King's School, Tynemouth after which, at the age of 12, he was sent to Durham School.
+Clements was an only child.
+Although neither of his parents was especially active musically, his mother played the piano, and his father was a lover of classical music and encouraged his son to attend concerts.
+Clements attended The King's School, Tynemouth, after which, at the age of 12, he was sent to Durham School.
 He subsequently attended Durham University (St. Cuthbert's Society), graduating with a BA in ancient history and anthropology.

 From an early age he had been able to pick up a tune and play it and his first inspiration to play the guitar came from hearing the hits of Duane Eddy, The Shadows and The Ventures.
 By 1965 he had formed an R&B group called Downtown Faction.